envmetagen/metabinkit/README.md

      - Useful to exclude particular taxa that are present in alignment results, but are known *for certain* not to occur in the DNA samples.
      **but see issues**
 5. Binning at species rank
+    - Remove alignments that do not contain species rank information for the database reference alignment (i.e. where column `S`="unknown")
     - Remove alignments below the `-S, --Species` %identity threshold.
     - (optional) If each of the following are true:
       - `--sp_discard_sp` Discard species with sp. in the name